526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 Feel free to edit the post file by adding some sample content and replacing the title value in the beginning of the file.

 For posts you need to add `type: "post"` in the markdown metadata.
-We currently support 3 types of content:
+We currently support 2 types of content:

 1. Post (`type: "post"`): A normal blog-post with tags, date, & content.
 2. Page (`type: "page"`): A standalone content page that will just render the markdown you wrote.
 You can use it to write custom pages which should not be a part of posts.
 Like showing your projects portfolio.
 You can read in detail about this on the [Theme Documentation - Advanced](/posts/theme-documentation-advanced/#content-types) page.
-3. About (`type: "about"`): This is for displaying more content on the homepage rather than just a single line.
-It's a drop-in replacement for the `description` field from the configuration.
-See [Theme Documentation - About description text](/posts/theme-documentation-advanced/#about-description-text).

 ### e.
 Launching the Website Locally